Jmitch99/ELK-Project-/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the __ansible configuration file___ file to __ansible.cfg___.
+- Copy the ansible configuration file to ansible.cfg.
-- Update the ___ansible.cfg___ file to include...**Remote user = azureuser
+- Update the ansible.cfg file to include...
+Remote user = azureuser
-- Run the playbook, and navigate to **http://20.109.152.33:5601/app/kibana#/home___ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.109.152.33:5601/app/kibana#/home___ to check that the installation worked as expected.

 /etc/ansible directory cp to playbook.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ **We updated the playbook.yml to download onto our docker container.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ We updated the playbook.yml to download onto our docker container.
 From our Jump-Box we start and then attach to our container.
 Then we run the play book from there, where file beat and metric beat reside.
 We also run our install-elk.yml playbook in this location**.

-- _Which URL do you navigate to in order to check that the ELK server is running? **http://20.109.152.33:5601/app/kibana#/home_**
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.109.152.33:5601/app/kibana#/home_

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

 -ansible-playbook install-elk.yml